ScottyCompton/issue-tracker/README.md

 This application serves as a centralized platform for:

 - **Issue Management**: Create, edit, and track project issues with detailed descriptions and status updates
+- **Project Management**: Organize issues into projects with full CRUD operations and project-specific workflows
-- **Team Collaboration**: Assign issues to team members and track progress
+- **Team Collaboration**: Assign issues to team members and track progress with user management
 - **Project Analytics**: Visualize issue distribution and project health through interactive charts and dashboards
 - **Workflow Optimization**: Streamline development processes with status-based filtering and sorting
 - **Dashboard Overview**: Monitor project status with comprehensive issue summaries and real-time data